 Light gear away from your back

 - Clothes – Put the clothes in plastics or zip locks to keep them dry.
-You could also color code the plastic covers for different garments.
+You could also colour code the plastic covers for different garments.
 And do follow the old rule of rolling your clothes to make space.

 - Food – Keep your food away from both electronic gears and liquid in a plastic bag.